whispir/api/source/includes/_templates.md

 {
-   "messageTemplateName": "Sample SMS Template", "messageTemplateDescription": "Template to provide an example on whispir.io", "subject": "Test SMS Message",
+   "messageTemplateName": "Sample SMS Template", "messageTemplateDescription": "Template to provide an example on whispir.io", "subject" : "Test SMS Message",
-   "body": "This is the body of my test SMS message"
+   "body" : "This is the body of my test SMS message" "email" : {},
+   "voice" : {},
+   "web" : {}
 }
 ```